SltnBM/zip-password-bruteforcer/README.md

 Feel free to open issues or submit pull requests for improvements or bug fixes.

 ## 📜 License
-This project is open-source and free to use.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.